maratib/sass-everlast/README.md

 Sass is a preprocessor, it compiles your SASS files into CSS.

 > It greatly simplifies the process of writing complex CSS
-> using Variables, Nesting, Mixins, Partials and Inheritance.
+> using (Variables, Nesting, Mixins, Functions, Partials and Inheritance).

 ### Variables